Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

 1. Flax Eggs

-Flax eggs are an extremely popular alternative to eggs made by vegans.
-They are made of ground flaxseeds and then water.
-Flaxseeds expand when mixed with water and produce a remarkably similar texture to raw eggs.
+Flax eggs are an extremely popular vegan alternative.
+They are made of ground flaxseeds and water.
+Flaxseeds expand when mixed with water and produce a remarkably similar texture to chicken eggs.

-Once they are ground, they create a thick, smooth, slimy mixture that can be directly added to the batter for cheesecake as regular egg whites are.
+Once they are ground, they create a thick, smooth, slimy mixture that can be directly added to the batter for cheesecake.

-For making flax eggs, you need to mix 1 tablespoon of ground flaxseed powder with three tablespoons of water.
+To make flax eggs, mix one tablespoon of ground flaxseed powder with three tablespoons of water.
 This mixture can be used to replace two egg whites.
-After mixing, let the flaxseeds get thicker for at least 5 minutes.
+After mixing, let the flaxseeds sit for at least 5 minutes to thicken.

 When to Use

-Flaxseeds can be used as egg white replacements.
-But, the egg whites need to be used in their natural state and not beat.
-Flax eggs are not whisked.
-Therefore they won’t be able to add airy textures to the batter.
+Flaxseeds can be used as unbeaten egg white replacements.
+Flax eggs cannot whisked, therefore they won’t add an airy texture to the batter.

 2. Chia Seed Eggs

 Chia seeds function identically to flaxseeds.
-However, they’re generally more accessible and usually less expensive (if you’re in the market for some of them, Chia seeds are our preferred product).
+However, they’re generally more accessible and usually less expensive.
+(Chia seeds are myr preferred product).

-To replace one egg white, you can mix 1 teaspoon of ground Chia seeds with two tablespoons of water.
+To replace one egg white, you can mix one teaspoon of ground Chia seeds with two tablespoons of water.

 Once the mixture is mixed, let the mixture cool and expand for three minutes.
-Then, you can whisk the mixture with a strong beat until it is fluffy.
-After that, you can blend this mixture into your cheesecake batter.
+Then, you can whisk the mixture until fluffy and into your cheesecake batter.

 When Should You Use

-Chia seeds are used the same way that flax eggs are utilized.
-They are a great way to substitute for egg whipped eggs that aren’t beat.
+Chia seeds are used the same way as flax eggs.
+They are a substitute for whipped egg whites.

-It is also possible to use them to substitute whole eggs; however, they don’t have an intense flavor or color as regular egg yolks do.
+It is also possible to use them to substitute whole eggs; however, they don’t have the flavor or color that regular egg yolks do.
 They’re best for binding and as a setting ingredient.

 3. Aquafaba

 This truly is a miraculous ingredient.
 Have you had the opportunity to try vegan egg whites?
-We haven’t until we found aquafaba.
+We hadn’t until we found aquafaba.

-It is a different egg white substitute.
-However, it is whisked to different stages to make a light, dairy-free cheesecake.
+It is a an egg white substitute that is whisked to different stages to make a light, dairy-free cheesecake.

 The liquid is derived from the juice of chickpeas.
-That’s right, it’s right!
-Whip the liquid from canned chickpeas to create an airy.
-You can incorporate it into the cheesecake batter the same way as regular egg whites.
+Simply whip the liquid from canned chickpeas to create an airy mixture that you can incorporate into the cheesecake batter the same way as regular egg whites.

-However, you could include 3 tablespoons of liquid aquafaba (unbeaten) to substitute for a whole egg.
+You could also include three tablespoons of liquid aquafaba (unbeaten) to substitute for a whole egg.

 4. Mashed Banana

-Mashed bananas might seem like an overkill for egg substitutes in cheesecake.
-However, when you’re not able to find alternatives, it’ll be the only option.
+Mashed bananas might seem like an overkill for an egg substitute in cheesecake, but can be used if it's the only option.

-1 medium-ripe mashed banana replaces one entire egg.
-It is also recommended to strain the banana to ensure it doesn’t add any fibers to the batter for cheesecake.
+A medium-ripe mashed banana replaces one egg.
+Strain the banana to ensure it doesn’t add any fibers to the batter.

 5. Buttermilk